 But the MPA isn't buying the responsibility shift.
 Rivkin fired back that OpenAI "must acknowledge it remains their responsibility - not rightsholders' - to prevent infringement on the Sora 2 service."
 He emphasized that "well-established copyright law safeguards the rights of creators and applies here."

 The confrontation exposes the fundamental tension at the heart of generative AI.
-While and competitors tout their tools as democratizing content creation, entertainment giants see them as sophisticated piracy machines trained on their intellectual property without permission or compensation.
+While OpenAI and competitors tout their tools as democratizing content creation, entertainment giants see them as sophisticated piracy machines trained on their intellectual property without permission or compensation.